Lesson video

 That is a diet consisting mainly of vegetables, grains, nuts, seeds, and legumes.

-And all these foods come from plants, rather than animals.
+And all these foods come from plants rather than animals.

-So which of these words are subject-specific vocabulary for this section of our non-chronological report?
-Health, balanced diet, bodies, food, sport, and moderation.
+So, which of these words are subject-specific vocabulary from this section of our non-chronological report?

 Have a think.

-So for this section, balanced diet and moderation are specifically about the diets.
+So, for this section, balanced diet and moderation are specifically about the diets.

 Health, bodies, sport, food, they're a bit too general.

-Which of these words are subject-specific vocabulary for this section of our non-chronological report?
-Science, plant-based, nutritionist, hunger, and heart.
+So, your turn, which of these words are subject-specific vocabulary for this section of our non-chronological report?

-I'll give you a clue.
+I'll give you a clue, there are two.

 Pause the video now.